tudors2004/Flight-Routes-Optimizer/README.md

 - **Fuel & Emissions Estimation** – Calculate fuel consumption (liters) and CO₂ emissions based on aircraft type and flight distance.
 - **Real-Time Weather Data** – Retrieve up-to-date weather conditions at departure, destination, and connecting airports via a weather API.
 - **User-Friendly Interface** – A clean and intuitive web design for a pleasant user experience.
+#### ⚠️Refresh the page if the airports dropdowns are unresponsive!

 ![Image](https://github.com/user-attachments/assets/00580c18-35d6-4ecd-a328-3a7e5bf0533a)
 ### Core Technologies